electron/electron/docs/api/ipc-main.md

 * `callback` Function - The reference to the same function that you used for `ipcMain.on(channel, callback)`

-Alternatively, if you don't have access to the same callback, you can use:
+Once done listening for messages, if you no longer want to activate this callback and for whatever reason can't merely stop sending messages on the channel, this function will remove the callback handler for the specified channel.

 ### `ipcMain.removeAllListeners(channel)`

 * `channel` String - The event name.

-This has the expected effect of removing *all* handlers to this ipc channel.
+This removes *all* handlers to this ipc channel.

+### `ipcMain.once(channel, callback)`

-Because of this class' inheritance from the `EventEmitter` node class, you can also use `ipcMain.once(channel, callback)` to fire handlers meant to occur only once, as in, they won't be activated after one call of `callback`
+Use this in place of `ipcMain.on()` to fire handlers meant to occur only once, as in, they won't be activated after one call of `callback`

 ## IPC Event